 Daisy reviews the pull request and marks the ticket as “Ready for checkin”.

-Jacob, a committer, reviews the pull request and merges it.
+Jacob, a merger, reviews the pull request and merges it.

 Some tickets require much less feedback than this, but then again some tickets require much much more.